Stuffed Shells with Ground Beef

 – Samantha

-About Stuffed Shells with Ground Beef
+Say Hello to My Famous Stuffed Shells with Ground Beef!

 If you need to feed a crowd or make a dish the whole family will like, these Italian stuffed shells with meat and cheese are exactly what you need!
+My family loves any stuffed pasta recipe, so for this version I wanted to create a hearty, protein-packed, one dish meal that could be easily frozen and feed a crowd.

-And, at the same time, I wanted to lighten up the recipe, so I used lean ground beef, part-skim ricotta, and part-skim Italian cheese blend.
+Stuffed jumbo pasta shells traditionally don’t contain meat, but I chose to add ground beef to make it heartier and add extra protein.
+And, at the same time, I wanted to lighten up the recipe, so I used lean ground beef (a staple for simple, flavor-packed recipes like my tortellini baked pasta), part-skim ricotta, and part-skim Italian cheese blend.

-If you’ve never made stuffed shells before, the process may sound complicated at first, but trust me, these cheesy stuffed shells with ground beef are a cinch to assemble, and best of all can be made ahead for busy nights.
+If you’ve never made stuffed shells before, the process may sound complicated at first, but trust me, these cheesy stuffed shells with ground beef are a cinch to assemble, and best of all can be made ahead for busy nights!

 Tip: Use the Right Size Pasta Shells